multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p1.md

 ### **Bring in the framework**

 The 3rd line contains the command `elrond_wasm::imports!();`.
 This command imports the dependencies we mentioned when we discussed the `Cargo.toml` file.
-It effectively grants you access to the Elrond framework for Rust smart contracts, which is designed to simplify the code enormously.
+It effectively grants you access to the MultiversX (previously Elrond) framework for Rust smart contracts, which is designed to simplify the code enormously.

 The framework itself is a topic for another day, but you should be aware that smart contracts written in Rust aren't normally this simple.
 It's the framework that does the heavy lifting, so that your code stays clean and readable.
 Line 5 is your first contact with the framework: